Like a bush allamanda on steroids, yellow elder is a big, beautiful, fast-growing shrub that produces bright yellow trumpet-shaped flowers.

 Plan to leave plenty of room on each side of the shrub so it doesn't get in the way of foot traffic or overtake other plants.

-It''s sometimes available as a single-trunk standard (tree-form) - or you can prune the shrub to become a multi-trunked tree.
+It's sometimes available as a single-trunk standard (tree-form) - or you can prune the shrub to become a multi-trunk tree.

 This plant grows pretty quickly and therefore the stems aren't as strong as slower growers, so place it in a location protected from strong winds.

 There is a smaller variety called Gold Star Esperanza that is semi-deciduous and more cold tolerant than the larger yellow elder.
 The dwarf variety can be kept about 3 or 4 feet.

 These shrubs are fast, vigorous growers that can get large - 12 to 20 feet tall - but they can be kept about 6 to 8 feet tall and wide.

 They are best growing in the warmth of Zone 10.
 They're evergreen though winter can cause some defoliation.